 So, On June 27, 2018, Google announced the changes to their advertising platform, simplifying the suite of products into three brands, namely: Google Ads, Google Ads Manager and Google Marketing Suite.

 The new Google Ads brand will encompass the full suite of advertising products Google has to offer.
 In essence, not a lot has changed here except the name.
 Google Ads will still offer marketers the same exciting capabilities it always has, with one exception, it has vastly improved its offering for smaller business.

 Google Ads will be offering new campaign types, specifically aimed at helping smaller business.
-Using machine learning, its aimed at helping small business get fast results without all the know how that has caused them to falter in the past.
+Using machine learning, it aimed at helping small business get fast results without all the know how that has caused them to falter in the past.
 This is great news for many, particularly those who may not really have the spend to work with an agency.
-If you are a small business, you can read more about that in this post
+If you are a small business, you can read more about that in this blog post from google

 Google Marketing Platform